Towards Verifiable Federated Unlearning: Framework, Challenges, and The Road Ahead: VeriFUL: VERIFIABLE FUL FRAMEWORK

 \section{VeriFUL: VERIFIABLE FUL FRAMEWORK}

-This section introduces {\veriful}, specifying WHO, WHAT, HOW TO, and HOW WELL for designing a trust-by-design foundation and verifiable FUL.
-Figure~\ref{fig:veriful_framework} illustrates components and workflow of {\veriful}.
+This section introduces {\veriful}, specifying WHO, WHAT, HOW TO, and HOW WELL for designing a trust-by-design foundation and verifiable FUL. {\veriful} is a technical control layer that can be built on top of existing FUL systems, helping researchers and practitioners to implement established principles and obligations (e.g., GDPR's RTBF, transparency, and accountability).
+Figure~\ref{fig:veriful_framework} illustrates components and workflow of {\veriful} with a healthcare case study.
 Our focus is on the verification stage (Step~5).